ingo/ingo.github.io/_recipes/german_potato_salad.md

 title: German Potato Salad
 ---

-This would often accompany Bratwurst.
 This salad is good warm or cold.

 ### Ingredients